mpv-player/mpv/DOCS/interface-changes.rst

  --- mpv 0.34.0 ---
     - add `--screen-name` and `--fs-screen-name` flags to allow selecting the screen by its name instead of the index
+    - the watch_later directory is now stored in "~/.local/share/mpv" by default (unix)
+    - the cache-dir option defaults to "~/.cache/mpv" instead of none (unix).
+For other platforms/configurations, the cache is stored in mpv's config directory.
  --- mpv 0.33.0 ---
     - add `--d3d11-exclusive-fs` flag to enable D3D11 exclusive fullscreen mode when the player enters fullscreen.